For Authors

 RESEARCH PAPERS

 Research papers must bring novel insights to the field.
-We typically do not accept papers consisting of only a literature review, unless authors critically highlight underlying assumptions or gaps.
-JAE accepts papers with a limited case focus as long as in-depth insights are provided, such as a detailed analysis of the workings of a local election administration office, a voter education NGO, or a meeting bringing together local and international observers.
+We typically do not accept papers consisting only of literature review, unless authors critically highlight underlying assumptions or gaps.
+JAE accepts papers with a limited case focus, as long as in-depth insights are provided, such as a detailed analysis of the workings of a local election administration office, a voter education NGO, or a meeting bringing together local and international observers.
 Richness is preferred over shallow broadness.
 The journal accepts qualitative, quantitative, and mixed-methods papers.

 We strongly encourage authors to adhere to the FAIR principles (Findability, Accessibility, Interoperability, and Reusability).
 To support reproducibility and long-term scholarly value, we recommend that authors make the data underlying their findings openly available whenever possible.
 Data should be deposited in a trusted, domain-appropriate open-access repository prior to or immediately following publication.
 Authors are asked to clearly describe where and how their data can be accessed in a dedicated data availability statement in the cover letter and published manuscript.